JetBrains/runAs/README.md

 ## Some comments

-Each account has a set of privileges is like a set of abilities.
+Each account has a set of privileges, like a set of abilities.
-Windows integrity level is like a filter of abilities.
+The Windows integrity level is like a filter for abilities.

-So your account could have administrative privileges, but _low_ integrity level.
-In this case the most of privileges will be filtered.
+So your account may have administrative privileges, but a _low_ integrity level.
+In this case most of the privileges will be filtered.
 For example: administrator in the Chrome browser.

-Another your account could have standard user privileges, but _high_ integrity level.
-In this case the most of privileges will not be filtered.
+Your other account may have standard user privileges, but a _high_ integrity level.
+In this case most of the privileges will not be filtered.
 For example: some Windows service working under the standard user account.

 Windows API provides 2 ways to do _"runAs"_:
 _CreateProcessAsUser_ (1) and _CreateProcessWithLogonW_ (2)

 * (1) does it directly.
-The integrity level can be **_"High"_** (if primary security access token is used).
+The integrity level can be **_"High"_** (if the primary security access token is used).
-* (2) does it via dedicated logon service.
-The integrity level can be less or equal **_"Medium"_** in common cases.
+* (2) does it via a dedicated logon service.
+The integrity level can be less or equal to **_"Medium"_** in common cases.
 But this service can make it higher via the "Admin elevation" dialog, but it is not our case.

-To use (1) caller **should have _SE_ASSIGNPRIMARYTOKEN_NAME_** privilege to replace a filtered (by Windows core) security access token by a primary (not filtered) security access token with the full set of privileges ("High" integrity leve).
+To use (1), the caller **should have _SE_ASSIGNPRIMARYTOKEN_NAME_** privilege to replace a filtered (by Windows core) security access token with a primary (not filtered) security access token with the full set of privileges ( the "High" integrity leve).
 See this [page](https://msdn.microsoft.com/ru-ru/library/windows/desktop/ms682429(v=vs.85).aspx).

-To use (2) caller **should have a logon SID**.
+To use (2), the caller **should have a logon SID**.
 See [this](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682431(v=vs.85).aspx).
 You cannot call _CreateProcessWithLogonW_ from a process that is running under the _"LocalSystem"_ account, because the function uses the logon SID in the caller token, and the token for the _"LocalSystem"_ account does not contain this SID.
 As an alternative, use the (1) or use other accounts.